cbc-univie/protex/_sources/documentation_pages/getting_started.rst.txt

 **Usage with the VVIntegrator Plugin for OpenMM**

-To use the better Drude Integrator install the plugin from `velocity-verlet <https://github.com/z-gong/openmm-velocityVerlet>`_.
+To use the better Drude Integrator, install the plugin from `velocity-verlet <https://github.com/z-gong/openmm-velocityVerlet>`_.
 Here a quick install guide is given.
 Use the documentation provided there for further details.

 .. code-block:: bash